underwatergrasshopper/CrossWindowKeyStrokeSender/README.md

 Allows to send key messages and text messages to target window.
 Messages are sent to target window message queue before they are processed.
 Setting delay time (`Delay(time_in_milliseconds)`) is required.
 Delay makes `SendToWindow` function to wait given amount of time after sending each message, to relatively prevent collision of processing messages.
 Function `SendToWindow` not necessary needs to be called from main thread of application.

+If sent message seems to be crangled when arrives to target window, try using bigger value in `Delay(time_in_milliseconds)` or `Wait(time_in_milliseconds)` in `SendToWindow` function.

+*Note: Setting correct amount of time in `Delay` action and `Wait` action depends on: size of messages, speed of processor, reactability of target window.*

 ### Post Example 1
 Sends text message to Notepad window as single text message.